-Our helpful guide to understanding the many acronyms and weight terms used in the wonderful world of camping & towing
+Our helpful guide to understanding the many acronyms and weight terms used in the wonderful world of caravaning & towing

 ATM (Aggregate Trailer Mass)

-This is a rating set by the manufacturer and cannot be exceeded.
+This is a rating set by the manufacture but in some cases be upgraded.

 ATM = TARE Mass (Caravan) + Maximum Payload